MI-AFP/tutorials/tutorials/08_common-typeclasses-2.md

 "7"
 ```

-Good explanation with nice visualization is in the chapter [Understanding Arrows](https://en.wikibooks.org/wiki/Haskell/Understanding_arrows) at wikibooks.
+A good explanation with nice visualization is in the chapter [Understanding Arrows](https://en.wikibooks.org/wiki/Haskell/Understanding_arrows) at wikibooks.

 ## Lens (and the taste of Template Haskell)

 The last thing we are going to get into this time is *Lens*.
-It is something that can make you way more productive while working with records and especially nested records - which is something really common in non-trivial programs.
+It is something that can make you a way more productive while working with records and especially nested records - which is something really common in non-trivial programs.

+At the same time, you should know that there is some controversy about Lens, as they bring quite heavy dependencies (including Template Haskell, see below).
+As with every dependency, it is neccesary to weigh the pros and cons, so do not use Lens just for everything, because they are so nice ;-).

 The combinators in [Control.Lens](https://hackage.haskell.org/package/lens) provide a highly generic toolbox for composing families of getters, folds, isomorphisms, traversals, setters and lenses and their indexed variants.
 A lens is a first-class reference to a subpart of some data type.
 For instance, we have `_1` which is the lens that "focuses on" the first element of a pair.
 Given a lens there are essentially three things you might want to do: